Bhopal Gas Leak 1984: Causes, Impact, and Post-Disaster Measures

 • Underground Water Pollution: Studies revealed that the sources of water around the factory were deemed unfit for consumption and many handpumps were sealed.

-• Displacement: Large number of people were forcibly evacuated from the site for the fears of further leak of gas.
+• Displacement: A large number of people were forcibly evacuated from the site due to the fears of further leaks of gas.

-Aftermath of Bhopal Gas Leak: Compensation Challenges, Legal Actions, and Post-Disaster Regulatory Measures
+Compensation Challenges, Legal Actions, and Post-Disaster Regulatory Measures After Bhopal Gas Leak

 • Claim Settling: The government passed the Bhopal Gas Leak Disaster (Processing of Claims) Act in 1985, giving certain powers to the Indian government for settling claims.